microsoft/promptflow/docs/how-to-guides/deploy-a-flow/distribute-flow-as-executable-app.md

 We will prompt you to set up the environment variables in the console to make the connections work.

 ### Test the endpoint
 Finally, You can compress the `dist` folder and distribute the bundle to other people.
-They can decompress it and execute your program by double clicking the executable file, e.g. `start.exe` in Windows system or execute the binary file, e.g. `start` in Linux system.
+They can decompress it and execute your program by double clicking the executable file, e.g. `app.exe` in Windows system or execute the binary file, e.g. `app` in Linux system.

 Then they can open another terminal to test the endpoint with the following command:
 ```bash